Asantae/Cluify/README.md

 - An optional mode allows players to practice outside the daily challenge.

 ## Summary
-Casify challenges players to think critically, manage risk, and make tough decisions with incomplete information.
+Cluify challenges players to think critically, manage risk, and make tough decisions with incomplete information.
 Every choice impacts the investigation, making each case a unique and engaging puzzle.